5 Tips to Pick Wines for Thanksgiving

 Video: The Ultimate Guide to Pairing Wine and Chocolate

-The hosts of CTV’s The Social and I shared lots of scandalous laughs this week pairing wine and chocolate for Valentine’s Day.
+The hosts of CTV’s The Social and I shared lots of scandalous laughs pairing wine and chocolate for Valentine’s Day.
 Click on the arrow above to play the video.
 Laurent-Perrier Millésimé Champagne 2007 Champagne A.C., France What’s you favourite pairing?
 We love chocolate not just for its taste, but also for its sensual texture.
 Cocoa butter, one of its main ingredients, melts close to body temperature, so sliding a piece into your mouth and feeling it seep out to coat your tongue can almost be orgasmic.
-Maybe that why’s the […]
+Maybe that why’s the eighteenth century […]

 read more …